Withstanding severe cleaning regimes…

 Deterioration can be dramatically intensified when elastomeric seals positioned in a SIP application are open to a scheme of pressure, high temperature and load.
 With each Kelvin rise in temperature, the speed of chemical reaction doubles so before choosing an elastomer gasket for SIP applications, manufacturers should reflect the grade of steam they demand.

-is different typical sterilization system.
+is a different typical sterilization system.
 It uses a mix of heat, water, and chemicals to sanitize equipment.
 Some of the chemicals used to eliminate in-process remainders, control bacteria build up and lowers endotoxin levels are Phosphoric and nitric acids, Caustic Soda, Peracetic Acid (PAA) and Sodium Hypochlorite.

 As the food and beverage industries observe more rigorous processes being initiated, obtaining the seal specification adequate for process machinery could save manufacturers from the high risk of expensive and damaging retractions and product liability.

 Perfluoroelastomers (FFKM) have been created to overcome high temperature and withstand chemicals used in SIP and CIP regimes.

 For more information on our range of products, contact the team today.